nelson-wu/employee-attrition-ml/README.md

 Exploratory data analysis is performed in IBM Attrition EDA.ipynb and the actual model is built up in network.py.

-Running with the default hyperparameters (25 hidden units, 100 mini-batches/epoch, 400 training samples, 0.003 training step) yields a peak accuracy of 86% before dropping off due to overfitting.
+Running with tuned hyperparameters yields a peak accuracy of 83% before dropping off due to overfitting.

-Changing the hyperparameters to 50 mini-batches and 0.008 training step yields a peak accuracy of 99%.